 The main issuesAfter World War Two, the British government encouraged immigration from the British Empire's colonies to the UK mainland to meet postwar labor demands.
 One of the most important groups, who migrated to the UK from the Caribbean between 1947 and 1971, became known as the 'Windrush Generation,' named after one of the first ships arriving in the UK.
 In more recent years, immigration from the European Union, particularly after the EU's 2004 enlargement, further added to the levels of immigration to the UK.
 The percentage of British people who saw immigration as an important issue facing the country also rose during this period, with a peak of 42 percent recorded in 2015.

-Characteristics of UK migrantsAs of 2020, there were approximately 815,000 Polish people living in the UK, the most of any non-UK nationality.
+Characteristics of UK migrantsAs of 2021, there were approximately 896,000 Indian nationals living in the UK, the most of any non-UK nationality.
+Prior to 2021, Polish nationals were the most common non-UK nationality.
 Between 2008 and 2017 the Polish population of the UK more than doubled from 502,000 to over 1.02 million, with the Brexit vote likely a factor in the overall decline since 2017.
-Romanians were the next most common foreign-born nationals in the UK, with a population of 404,000 in 2020.
-Furthermore, of the 4.9 million people who had applied for the UK's EU settlement scheme, 911,000 were Polish, and 8,360 were Romanian.
+Furthermore, of the 4.9 million people who had applied for the UK's EU settlement scheme, over were 1.12 million were Polish, while 1.13 million were Romanian.
 The EU settlement scheme is intended to allow EU nationals to remain in the UK, an issue reciprocated by the EU regarding the status of migrants in the UK living in EU member states.

-There is also an increasing number of study visas granted in the UK, reaching a peak of 404,000 in 2019, with Chinese students being the most numerous nationality to apply.
-When it comes to work visas, the most common nationality granted this type of visa were Indian nationals, at almost 35,000 in 2020/21.
+There is also an increasing number of study visas granted in the UK, reaching a peak of around 632,006 for the year ending March 2023, with Indianstudents being the most numerous nationality to apply in that time period.
+When it comes to work visas, the most common nationality granted this type of visa was also Indian nationals, at 150,405 in 2022/23.